 System replacement: parallel rewrites

 A tightly coupled architecture with complex dependencies can make it difficult to add new features or updates that meet the business needs.
 Over time, this complexity grows, and the gap between your system and needs becomes large.
 Doing nothing is no longer an option.
 But these complexities aren’t easily unraveled: This system might lack definable seams that can be deconstructed into composable modules.
-Deployments may be entirely manual, or non-existent.
-In cases like this, a parallel system could be introduced and features added incrementally.
-It’s a process not unlike moving into the new house next door, and turning off the lights in the old house, room by room, until you are fully moved into the new house.
+Deployments may be entirely manual or non-existent.
+In cases like this, a parallel system could be introduced, and features added incrementally.
+It’s a process not unlike moving into the new house next door and turning off the lights in the old house, room by room until you are fully moved into the new house.

 Parallel rewrites such as these are highly complex and difficult to implement, even when the code is well-documented.
 Existing features and processes must be identified, assessed, and redesigned.
 Parallel rewrites require longer engagements to bring a product from a position of minimal value up to a full-featured replacement.

 Parallel rewrites are usually born out of necessity.
 You would never completely dispose of a legacy system with only a small needs gap.
-Legacy systems that require this significant of a change are usually obvious.
+Legacy systems that require this significant change are usually obvious.
 They often exist on older operating systems.
-The software is outdated, nearing or past their end-of-life dates.
+The software is outdated, nearing or past its end-of-life dates.
 Developer resources are scant and hard to find.
 Scores of bugs in the backlog tattle on the most troublesome parts of the system.